pantheon-systems/documentation/source/partials/drupal-8-convert-to-composer.md

       If there is no stable version you can switch to, you may need to adjust the `minimum-stability` setting of `composer.json` to a more relaxed value, such as `beta`, `alpha`, or `dev` (not recommended).
 You can read more about `minimum-stability` in the [Composer documentation](https://getcomposer.org/doc/04-schema.md#minimum-stability).

-        - If a dev version of a module fails because it requires a dev version of a dependency, allowlist the dev dependency in the same `composer require` as the module:
+        - If a dev version of a module fails because it requires a development version of a dependency, allowlist the dev dependency in the same `composer require` as the module:

         ```bash{promptUser:user}
         composer require drupal/some-module:^1@dev org/some-dependency:^2@dev